Quality Fire-Rated Roller Shutters

 Fire Shutter Installation

-This electrically operated fire curtain system is designed to be used as a security banner when used normally, giving it a constant function.
-But, in the event of a fire or emergency situation, it will be closed automatically.
-When a fire alarm signal reaches the fire shutter door, it will activate and descend to create a barrier between the fire and the next area.
+This electrically operated fire shutter system can also be used as a security barrier when used normally, in addition to the protective fire shutter function.
+If the shutter is left up when not in use, it will stay open unless a fire alarm signal reaches the fire shutter door, when it will activate and descend to create a barrier between the fire and the next area.

-This product is designed to be durable and long lasting, and has been tested and approved to BS476: Part 22: 1987 and BS EN 1634-1:2008 as well as being fitted with a fire interface panel to connect to the fire alarm system.
-It is also fitted with a battery backup, so operation can still commence in the event of a mains power failure.
+This 60-minute fire-rated roller shutter has been tested and approved to BS476: Part 22:1987 and BS EN 1634-1:2008 safety standards.
+Fitted with a fire interface panel to connect to the fire alarm system, it also has a battery backup in case of a mains power failure.

 Fire Shutters in industrial and commercial applications, 75mm - 1 Hour Fire Rated shutter installed